J-ack-son/Partybot/README.md

 # Partygroup6

 ## Our Team:
-* Jackson - Team Leader, builder and coder.
+* Jackson - Team Leader
-* Xander - Lead Builder
+* Xander -
 *
 *
 ### Our group name is PartyGroup6 and our robot's name is officially Partybot, but also named Jerry-Bob.